Skip to content

 Terminal window

-# List all vaults and secrets
+# Describe all vaults

-dotsecenv vault list
+dotsecenv vault describe

 # Output as JSON

-dotsecenv vault list --json
+dotsecenv vault describe --json

-# List specific vault
+# Describe specific vault

-dotsecenv vault list -v 1
+dotsecenv vault describe -v 1

 Sample output:

-Vault 1 (~/.config/dotsecenv/vault):
+Vault 1 (~/.local/share/dotsecenv/vault):

 - DATABASE_PASSWORD